mleers/DjangoRestAPI/README.md

 # Django RESTful service

 Full stack project using a simple React frontend and Django backend.
-These components can be ran individually or as a multi-container Doceker project.
+These components can be ran individually or as a multi-container Docker project.

 Features CRUD capabilites using Django backend/builtin database to serve as a RESTful endpoint.
 Uses the [Django Rest Framework](https://www.django-rest-framework.org/)